temp-remember-to-delete/docker-hy.github.io/data/part-3/section-2.md

     - uses: actions/checkout@v2

     # We need to login so we can later push the image without issues.
-    - name: Login to PodmanHub
+    - name: Login to DockerHub
       uses: podman/login-action@v1
       with:
         username: ${{ secrets.DOCKERHUB_USERNAME }}